 The indirect aberrant stress pathway suggests that not only pain and discomfort (eg from dysuria) can contribute to delirium but UTI-associated circulating cytokines may also cause delirium.
 Indeed, a large study of older adults undergoing elective surgery found a significant association between delirium postoperatively (postop day 2) and serum proinflammatory cytokine levels such as IL-6.
 4

 The corollary is that bacteriuria is unlikely to be associated with delirium in the absence of significant systemic inflammatory response, pain or discomfort.
+We just need to do proper studies to prove it!

 1.Trzepacz P, van der Mast R. The neuropathophysiology of delirium.
 In Lindesay J, Rockwood K, Macdonald A (Eds.).
 Delirium in old age, pp. 51–90.
 Oxford University Press, Oxford , 2002.